graphql-dotnet/graphql-dotnet/docs2/site/docs/migrations/migration5.md

 fields built on CLR methods via `AutoRegisteringObjectGraphType`, and fields built on CLR methods via `FieldDelegate`.

-When manually instantiating a field or subscription resolver, you may use a delegate that return a `ValueTask` by using new constructors available on the `FuncFieldResolver` or `EventStreamResolver` classes.
+When manually instantiating a field or subscription resolver, you may use a delegate that return a `ValueTask` by using new constructors available on the `FuncFieldResolver` or `SourceStreamResolver` classes.

 ### 15. `NameFieldResolver` enhanced method support